-I am an observationally focused astronomer, exploiting the spectrum of facilities available to us including the Hubble Space Telescope, X-ray satellites such as XMM and SWIFT and a wide range of ground-based facilities.
-I am currently working on a new facility that will hunt for EM signatures of binary mergers, called GOTO.
+I am an observationally focused astronomer, exploiting the spectrum of facilities available to us, both from the ground as well as space.
+I am currently leading a new facility that will hunt for EM signatures of binary mergers, called the Gravitational wave Optical Transient Observer (GOTO).

 If you are interested in a Ph.D position in our group, a description of current projects on offer can be found here.